M4rbleL1ne/Rain-World-Scutigera-Creature/README.md

 # Rain-World-Scutigera-Creature
-A mod for rain world that adds a new centipede variation: the scutigera.
+A mod for Rain World that adds a new Centipede variation: the Scutigera.
 Requires EnumExtender/VirtualEnumsAPI and the latest version of Fisobs.